 Field Finishing

-Perform field finishing In accordance with Section 09900 – Painting for applicable protective coating system with regard to type of substrate and service use/environment and the individual Specification Sections.
+Perform field finishing In accordance with Section 09900 – Painting and Protective Coatings for applicable protective coating system with regard to type of substrate and service use/environment and the individual Specification Sections.

 Before application of prime coat, clean and prepare surface to requirements specified in the applicable protective coating system.